 carpal tunnel syndrome is to allow you to return to

-- Prevent nerve damage and loss of muscle strength in your
+your normal function and activities and to prevent nerve damage and loss of muscle strength in your fingers and hand.

 Treatment for carpal tunnel syndrome is based on the

 seriousness of the condition, whether there is any nerve damage, and whether

 other treatment has helped.
 If your symptoms are

 home treatment are likely to relieve your symptoms.